 A complaint should be filed when you witness or experience a personal encounter with Matawan Police personnel that involves criminal conduct, misconduct, abusive or discriminatory behavior, neglect of duty, corrupt activity, inappropriate conduct or a violation of rules and regulations of the Matawan Police Department.

-Although the recommended method for making a complaint is to respond to Police Department, 150 Main Street, Matawan, NJ and file the complaint in person, a complaint can also be filed:
+Although the recommended method for making a complaint is to respond to Police Department, 201 Broad Street, Matawan, NJ and file the complaint in person, a complaint can also be filed: